Scophthalmidae

 The Scophthalmidae are a family of flatfish found in the North Atlantic Ocean, Baltic Sea, Mediterranean Sea, and Black Sea.
 Fish of this family are known commonly as turbots, though this name can refer specifically to Scophthalmus maximus, as well.
 Some common names found in species of this family are turbots, windowpanes, and brills.

 Cladistic analysis reveals that this family is a monophyletic group.

 Of all the scophthalmids, the largest species (Scophthalmus maximus) reaches approximately one meter in length.
 Some species in the family have been historically fished commercially (predominantly the brill flatfish and the turbot flatfish, S.rhombus and S. maximus respectively).

 Taxonomy

 The Scophthalmidae family is composed of two main clades, four genera, and eight species.
 The four genera are Zeugopterus, Lepidorhombus, Phrynorhombus, and Scophthalmus, all sharing synapomorphies yet also subtle distinctions.
+One fossil genus, †Oligoscophthalmus Sakamoto, Uyeno & Micklich, 2003 is known from the Early Oligocene of Germany.

 Discovery

-The first known fossil was dated to the Cenozoic era during the Miocene epoch.
+The first known fossil was dated to the Cenozoic era during the Oligocene epoch.
 This specific fossil is believed to be from the upper Tertiary and is the oldest specimen of the family.